 Ask your child about what happened and who was involved.
-Find out what punishment the school said they would impose.
+Find out what punishment the principal or teacher said they would impose.
 Use this opportunity to find out if your child feels misunderstood or wrongly accused.
 Also, ask if there are problems that your child was reacting to, like being bullied or having trouble keeping up in class.